EvanHerman/timeline-express/readme.txt

 == Changelog ==

+= 1.2.2 - May 10th, 2016 =
+* Re-added the 'Read more' button to <em>all</em> announcements, regardless of length
+* Removed the 'Read More' text/link after the ellipses
+* Fixed theme overriding timeline excerpt lengths, added priority 999 and a post_type() conditional
+* Fixed weird admin responsive issue due to hard coded widths on the columns
+* Localized the date picker to honor the date format setting inside of 'Settings > General > Date Format'
+* Fixed the 'Read More' toggle setting not properly removing the links from the icons

 = 1.2.1 - May 9th, 2016 =
 * Repair `timeline_express_frontend_excerpt` filter.
 * Used wp_kses_post() instead of esc_attr() when printing the excerpts.